Graduate College | Henrietta Schmoll School of Health

 Completion time: 26 months

-Each new Nursing Entry-Level student will be considered for up to $3,000 in funding from these scholarship programs: diversity, alumni, and academic achievement.
+New MSN: Entry-Level students are considered for up to $3,000 in funding from the following scholarship programs: diversity, alumni, and academic achievement.

 Transition to a Fulfilling Nursing Career

 Master's-prepared nurses are gaining a reputation for high levels of clinical excellence, critical thinking, communication, and leadership potential.
 They are valued for their diverse life and educational experiences and the rigor of their graduate-level education.
 Our nursing entry-level graduates advance rapidly, assume leadership positions, and acquire professional expertise in the practice of nursing.